Difference Between Wheat and Whole Wheat

 Wheat is also widely used in making a lot of preparations, including pie crust, bread, and porridge.

-The term wheat, when used in products, might mean that it is an additive to the product, but the product may also contain other whole grains together with wheat.
+The term wheat, when used in products, might mean that it is additive to the product, but the product may also contain other whole grains together with wheat.
 Too much wheat consumption can lead to inactive bowel or digestive system.

 This may lead to indigestion, and people may have trouble digesting the wheat they have consumed.
-It is also exclusively used by those people who cannot consume other grains such as rice.
+It is also exclusively used by those people who cannot consume other grains, such as rice.

 wheat